-The Tariff Builder extension will take you through the entire process of creating and applying an electric utility rate tariff.
-You can:
+The Tariff Builder App facilitates the process of creating, deploying, and maintaining an electric utility rate model.

 The following sections provide a brief description of each step in the process as you prepare to create your first tariff model with Tariff Builder.

 Licensed users can also view a video training series for a more visual learning experience.

 Tariff Builder integrates with the RateAcuity™ Database product to obtain detailed and up-to-date information for 12,000+ unique tariff schedules from over 1,800 different utility companies.
 All of these tariffs are available for selection within this Tariff Builder App.
 Follow these steps to easily navigate to your desired tariff.

 Filter Utilities: Selecting a utility will allow you to see all the tariffs in the database for that utility.
 You can filter the list of utilities several ways: